tecladuran/gcims-workflows/docs/Correction/orthogonal_correction.md

 </div>

+#### Elapsed Time Correction

-The following plots show how the data distribution changes after correcting for elapsed time.
-The PCA components are the same as in the original (uncorrected) analysis, and the corrected data is projected into this fixed PCA space for comparison.
+The first step is to correct for elapsed time.
+Both the original and the time-corrected datasets are projected into the same PCA space.

 <div class="figure" style="text-align: center">